HamishHamiltonSmith/Talkative-Messaging-app/README.md

 ### Basic setup ###

 If you want to try out the app for yourself, you will need to download run the build files for both client and server.
-This will most likely only work if you are on linux.
-These will set up your directory structures.
+This will most likely only work if you are on linux and with root permissions.

 ### Making a user account ###

-In order to make a new user account, add a directory to the Users folder on the server containing a file called user_chats.txt.
-Then on the client side, go to the UserData folder and put the name of the user you created in the user.txt folder making sure there are no whitespaces (super secure right?).
+In order to make a new user account, add a directory to the Users folder on the server containing a file called *user_chats.txt*.
+Then on the client side, go to the UserData folder and put the name of the user you created in the *user.txt* folder making sure there are no whitespaces (super secure right?).

 ### Notes ###